Effective July 1st, 2022

 In Cat 19: Serial TV and Comedy Series.
 Entrants who have shot either ONLY the location or studio component may enter episodes provided they have shot 100% of EITHER the location OR studio component and state clearly which components those are.
 Their contribution to the episode should be at least 30% of the total screen time.

 14. Collab Cinematography entries are now accepted.
 NB.
 Collab(orative) Cinematography entries are not the same as Joint Cinematography and must meet strict eligibility criteria to enter.
 Check with your branch if in doubt to avoid disappointment.
 Two people, from the outset of the project, equally share the role of cinematographer in a totally collaborative way.
 Each cinematographer must contribute knowledgably to the work, without requiring supervision or instruction from the other.
 Creative and open discussions must be prevalent throughout the entire project resulting in cinematography from the minds of two as though from the mind of one.
 The cinematographers must NOT work independently of one another.
 Each shot, scene and/or sequence must have the dual authorship of both cinematographers.
+It is most likely that a single camera was used by the two cinematographers.
+Use of multiple cameras, especially at the same time, probably indicates Joint Cinematography.
 Each cinematographer must be involved in pre-production, principal photography, any substantial pick ups or 2nd Unit and any post production which involves cinematographic input.
 ONLY Accredited and Full (formerly Cinematographer) level ACS members at the time of filming may enter Collabs.
 Follow the link below to read the very important information relating to Collab Cinematography.

 15. 2nd Unit Cinematography.
 A cinematographer who was wholly responsible for the 2nd Unit cinematography on a Feature Film, Drama or Comedy Series or Serial TV may enter their work for judging in Cat 16: 2nd Unit Cinematography.
 The entrant must be credited as 2nd Unit DP or Cinematographer.
 The complete film should be entered.
 The 2nd Unit must be a substantial contribution to the entire project.
 For example, it may be all the action and stunt sequences, or all the scenes on board a ship or the sequences filmed in Antarctica.
 2nd Unit may also consist of major dialog scenes and sequences that Main Unit could not contain within their schedule.
 ‘Splinter’ Units or minor pickup shots such as ‘establishing’ shots, car-pasts or cutaways are unlikely to constitute a ‘substantial contribution’ and ACS advises against entering.
 As a guideline, at least 10 % – 15% of the total running time of the entry would be expected by the judges.
 Also, an eligible 2nd Unit would involve at a minimum, a 3-person camera crew, grip and/or gaffer support, AD’s and a Director (who may be the 2nd Unit DP).